 Retail & eCommerce Committee

-This committee will create best practices, guidelines, and call to actions (e.g., recommendations for standards) for Retail & eCommerce as it relates to VR and AR.
+This committee is creating best practices, guidelines, and call to actions, and standards (e.g., 3D object modeling) for Retail & eCommerce as it relates to VR and AR.

 Walgreens added 3-D imagery to its in-store maps.
 More big-name retailers are looking at VR, including Lowe’s that created the Holoroom, which allows customers to design their kitchen or bathroom space while in its stores, using an app.
 Then, by using virtual reality goggles, shoppers could step into the design.